WELCOME TO OUR CAMPAIGN

 Despite this, Scotland continues to operate the OLR.

-The OLR violates the basic principles of justice and has no place in Scotland if it wishes to be a fair and progressive country.
+The OLR currently violates the basic principles of justice and has no place in Scotland if it wishes to be a fair and progressive country.

 Human Rights Violation